Erich Raeder: World War I

 In May 1916 Raeder played a major role planning a raid by Hipper's battlecruisers that aimed to lure out the British battlecruiser force which would then be destroyed by the main High Seas Fleet.
 This raid turned into the Battle of Jutland.
 Raeder played a prominent role, and was forced midway through the battle to transfer from to as a result of damage to Hipper's flagship.

 As chief of staff to Admiral Hipper he was closely involved in a plan of Hipper's for a German battlecruiser squadron to sail across the Atlantic and sweep through the waters off Canada down to the West Indies and on to South America to sink the British cruisers operating in those waters, and thereby force the British to redeploy a substantial part of the Home Fleet to the New World.
 Though Hipper's plans were rejected as far too risky, they significantly influenced Raeder's later thinking.

 On 14 October 1918, Raeder received a major promotion with appointment as deputy to Admiral Paul Behncke, the Naval State Secretary.
 Raeder had doubts about submarines, but he spent the last weeks of the war working to achieve the Scheer Programme of building 450 U-boats.

 On 28 October 1918 the Imperial German fleet at Kiel mutinied when some of the ships' crews refused to sail out for the a final battle against the British Grand Fleet that the Admiralty had ordered without the knowledge or approval of the German government.
 Raeder played a major role in attempting to crush the mutiny.

 Weimar Republic

-Raeder's two younger brothers were both killed in action in the First World War, and in 1919 his first marriage, which had been under heavy strain due to war-related stress, ended in divorce.
+Raeder's two younger brothers were killed in action in the First World War, and in 1919 his first marriage, which had been under heavy strain due to war-related stress, ended in divorce.
 For the puritanical Raeder, the divorce was a huge personal disgrace, and for the rest of his life he always denied his first marriage.
 The years 1918–1919 were some of the most troubled in his life.